sashwattanay/BBH-PN-Toolkit/README.md

 for one user: C:\Users\<user>\AppData\Roaming\Mathematica\Applications\

-- Now watch this YouTube video (https://youtu.be/aoiCk5TtmvE) which shows how to install the package.
+- Now watch this YouTube video (https://youtu.be/aoiCk5TtmvE) which shows how to use the package.